adamwwilkinson/Obsidian-Vault/Indonesian/Baik ... maupun.md

 **Put pun after the noun**

 ### Jangankan ..., ...pun...
-Oposite is jangankan and pun:
+Oposite is jangankan and pun
 **jangankan** *televisi, internet **pun** sudah masuk desa* - not only television, but also the internet has entered the village